Harry Statham

-Harry Statham (born May 29, 1937) is a former American basketball coach.
+Harry Statham (born May 30, 1937) is an American former basketball coach.
 He is a member of the National Association of Intercollegiate Athletics (NAIA) Basketball Hall of Fame.
-His 1,122 wins during his 52 seasons at McKendree University of Lebanon, Illinois, are third-most by any men's or women's basketball head coach at a four-year college or university in the United States.
+His 1,122 wins during his 52 seasons at McKendree University of Lebanon, Illinois, were the third-most by any men's or women's basketball head coach at a four-year college or university in the United States.
 This includes any and all levels or divisions of the NCAA and NAIA.
 The only other coaches at a four-year school with 1,000 or more wins are Pat Summitt, Danny Miles, Mike Krzyzewski, Herb Magee, Tara VanDerveer, Geno Auriemma, Jim Boeheim, and Sylvia Hatchell.

 On March 7, 2012, Statham was named as one of the coaches on the NAIA 75th Anniversary All-Star Team.

 Early years

-Statham was born on May 29, 1937, in Brookport, Illinois.
+Statham was born on May 30, 1937, in Brookport, Illinois.
 His father, Harry Statham Sr., died of pneumonia and was buried on the day Statham was born.
 Statham was raised by his mother and his grandfather, Rufus Dye, who encouraged his grandson to get an education and to not smoke or drink.

-Statham said of his mom, "[She] wanted me to get a college degree.
+Statham said of his mother, "[She] wanted me to get a college degree.
 I was raised so that reputation is so important, the family name, strength, honesty, trustworthiness, respectfulness, ambition."

 Statham graduated with a bachelor's degree from McKendree College in 1960.
 He then enrolled at the University of Illinois, where he served as a graduate assistant for the men's basketball and track teams.
 He earned a Master of Science degree in physical education from Illinois.